-When a car accident happens in Georgia, one of the driver’s insurance companies typically pays for the damages.
-The same goes for when a person dies in a car accident.
-Which company pays, how much they pay, and what damages are covered depends on the details of the crash.
+When a car accident happens in Georgia, an auto insurance company typically pays for the damages.
+The same logic applies when a person dies in a car accident.
+However, which company and how much they must pay depends on the details of the crash.

-Which Insurance Company Pays When a Person Dies?
+Which Insurance Company Pays After a Fatal Crash?

-In Georgia, when a car accident with injuries or death occurs, the at-fault party is liable for damages (Georgia Code section 51-12-4).
-In most cases, that party is one of the drivers in the accident.
-If the driver is following the law and carrying auto insurance, their insurance company is actually responsible for the damages.
+When a car accident with injuries or death occurs in Georgia, the at-fault party is liable for damages.
+However, if the driver has valid auto insurance, the insurance provider is responsible for covering the damages.

-So, when someone dies in a car accident in Georgia, the insurance company of the driver who caused the crash should pay for the victim(s) costs.
-The accident victim will need to file an insurance claim to seek this money.
-The problem is that insurance companies rarely make this process easy or straightforward.
-They may use tactics like:
+When someone dies in a car accident in Georgia, the liable driver’s insurance company has to pay for the victim(s) costs.
+The accident victim will need to file an insurance claim to seek compensation.
+But insurance companies rarely make this process easy.
+Instead, they often:

-- Offering a lowball settlement upfront, hoping the victim will take it out of desperation
+- Offer lowball settlements upfront, hoping the victim will take it out of desperation

-- Calling the victim to try and get information that can be used against them
+- Call the victim to try and get information to use against them

-If the victim in a car accident has died, they clearly are not able to advocate for themselves or file a claim for damages.
-The victim’s family members are left bearing the stress and costs of the accident.
-Thankfully, certain family members can file what’s known as a wrongful death claim for compensation from the insurance company.
+If the victim in a car accident died, they cannot advocate for themselves and file a claim.
+Instead, certain family members can file a wrongful death claim to secure compensation from the insurance company.

 to find a John Foy office near you

-According to Georgia’s wrongful death laws (found in section 51-4-2 of the Georgia Code), the following people are able to file a claim for compensation after someone dies in an accident:
+According to Georgia’s wrongful death laws (O.C.G.A. § 51-4-2), the following people can file a claim for compensation after someone dies in an accident:

 - The surviving spouse

-- The deceased victim’s children (if there is no spouse)
+- The deceased’s children (if there is no spouse)

-- The deceased victim’s parent or parents (if there is no spouse or no children)
+- The deceased’s parent or parents (if there is no spouse or no children)

-- The deceased victim’s estate (if none of the above apply)
+- The deceased’s estate (if none of the above apply)

-If there is a spouse and children, the spouse can file a wrongful death claim but must share the compensation with the children.
-The spouse must receive at least one-third of the compensation, no matter how many children the deceased had.
+If there is a spouse or child, the spouse can file a wrongful death claim but must share the compensation with the children.
+The spouse must receive at least one-third of the settlement, no matter how many children the deceased had.

-- The degree of fault in the car accident
+- The degree of fault in the auto accident

 - Whether or not the family has legal representation

-Fault is also key in any accident in Georgia.
 The claim will need to demonstrate that the at-fault driver was negligent in the accident.
-It will also need to demonstrate that the loved one’s death was a result of the accident (or their injuries from the accident).
-This is typically easier to do in a wrongful death claim, but sometimes it requires a lot of research and investigation.
+It will also need to confirm that the loved one’s death resulted from the accident (or their injuries from the accident).
+To establish fault, you may hire a lawyer to perform the necessary research and witness interviews.

-Finally, insurance companies are very hesitant to pay out what a claim is actually worth.
+As always, insurance companies are hesitant to pay out what a claim is actually worth.
 But they are much more likely to take a case seriously if the claimant has a wrongful death lawyer on their side.
 The insurance company will see that you are willing to fight for the compensation you and your family deserve.

 What Should I Do After a Loved One Dies in a Car Accident?

-The best thing you can do is contact an experienced wrongful death lawyer as soon as possible.
-Losing a loved one is an incredible burden to bear, especially when there are medical bills and other costs to handle on top of it.
-A good lawyer can take on the case details so you do not have to worry about what to do.
+The best thing to do after a fatal accident is to contact an experienced wrongful death lawyer.
+Losing a loved one is an incredible burden, especially when there are medical bills and other costs to sort out.
+A skilled lawyer can take on the case details so that you can focus on healing from your trauma.

 Talk to a Georgia Wrongful Death Lawyer for Free Today

-If a family member died in a car accident in Georgia, you should not have to pay for costs caused by another driver’s negligence.
-You have the right to seek compensation for what was lost.
-Our wrongful death lawyers can help.
+If a family member died in a car accident in Georgia, you have the right to seek compensation for what was lost.
+And our wrongful death lawyers can help.

 With more than 20 years of experience helping injury victims and their families get the money they deserve, we know what it takes to win cases.
-Let us help you, starting with a FREE consultation.
-To get started with your FREE consultation today, call (404) 400-4000 or contact us online.
+Let us help you, starting with a free consultation.
+Call (404) 400-4000 or contact us online now.